-The nearest public infrastructure for the Whistler Project is the town of Petersville, located approximately 100km west of Whistler; Petersville is connected to Anchorage by an all-weather road and highway.
-The Whistler Project is supported by a fifty person, all season camp located on the banks of the Skwentna River approximately 2.7km from the Whistler Deposit and 22km from the Island Mountain prospect.
+The nearest public infrastructure for the Whistler Project is the town of Petersville, located approximately 100 km east of Whistler; Petersville is connected to Anchorage by an all-weather road and highway.
+The Whistler Project is supported by a fifty person, all season camp located on the banks of the Skwentna River approximately 2.7 km from the Whistler Deposit and 22km from the Island Mountain prospect.
 The camp is connected to the Whistler Deposit by a 6km access road.